BrowserwerkOfficial/bw-jobs/README.md

 }
 ```

-> Please note: Because it is using modern CSS features, the default styling is not compatible with Internet Explorer 11.
-Supply your own styles if you really have to support this vintage browser.
+> Please note: Because of the usage of modern CSS features, the default styling is not compatible with Internet Explorer 11.

 ## Disabling the default styles